Maximum life span: Increasing maximum life span

 "Maximum life span" here means the mean life span of the most long-lived 10% of a given cohort.
 Caloric restriction has not yet been shown to break mammalian world records for longevity.
 Rats, mice, and hamsters experience maximum life-span extension from a diet that contains all of the nutrients but only 40–60% of the calories that the animals consume when they can eat as much as they want.
 Mean life span is increased 65% and maximum life span is increased 50%, when caloric restriction is begun just before puberty.
 For fruit flies the life extending benefits of calorie restriction are gained immediately at any age upon beginning calorie restriction and ended immediately at any age upon resuming full feeding.

-A few transgenic strains of mice have been created that have maximum life spans greater than that of wild-type or laboratory mice.
-The Ames and Snell mice, which have mutations in pituitary transcription factors and hence are deficient in Gh, LH, TSH, and secondarily IGF1, have extensions in maximal lifespan of up to 65%.
-To date, both in absolute and relative terms, these Ames and Snell mice have the maximum lifespan of any mouse not on caloric restriction (see below on GhR).
-Mutations/knockout of other genes affecting the GH/IGF1 axis, such as Lit, Ghr, and Irs1 have also shown extension in lifespan, but much more modest both in relative and absolute terms.
-The longest lived laboratory mouse ever was a Ghr knockout mouse, which lived to ≈1800 days in the lab of Andrzej Bartke at Southern Illinois University.
-The maximum for normal B6 mice under ideal conditions is 1200 days.

 Most biomedical gerontologists believe that biomedical molecular engineering will eventually extend maximum lifespan and even bring about rejuvenation.
 Anti-aging drugs are a potential tool for extending life.

 Aubrey de Grey, a theoretical gerontologist, has proposed that aging can be reversed by strategies for engineered negligible senescence.
 De Grey has established The Methuselah Mouse Prize to award money to researchers who can extend the maximum life span of mice.
 So far, three Mouse Prizes have been awarded: one for breaking longevity records to Dr. Andrzej Bartke of Southern Illinois University (using GhR knockout mice); one for late-onset rejuvenation strategies to Dr. Stephen Spindler of the University of California (using caloric restriction initiated late in life); and one to Dr. Z. Dave Sharp for his work with the pharmaceutical rapamycin.

+A mendelian randomization trial in humans found that a 1-standard deviation increase in genetically proxied LDL-C levels was associated with 1.2 years lower lifespan.
+This presents with an interesting candidate for increasing life span in select populations with such potentially deleterious mutations, since atherosclerosis is one of the leading causes of mortality through causing potentially fatal atherosclerotic cardiovascular disease.
+Considering many LDL-C lowering drugs are already approved to reduce mortality in select populations, there is certainly not a paucity of research.